SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Getting-GamePass-for-FREE-Updated-for-2022.md

 [![](https://images.purexbox.com/996fa2573f855/xbox-game-pass-quests-december-2021.large.jpg)](https://www.purexbox.com/tags/xbox-game-pass-quests)

-## in conclusion
+## In conclusion

 Whether you are earning points to get more GamePass or for some interesting reward / gift cards is up to you, but it would be wise to sign up and get that little bit extra for what you are doing already, playing games.

-Personally, I've loved GamePass quests as it has opened my eyes to new franchises and games, sme I would have never considered before, such as Destiny 2 and the Division.
+Personally, I've loved GamePass quests as it has opened my eyes to new franchises and games, some I would have never considered before, such as Destiny 2 and the Division.
 It cost me nothing to try them and now they are among my favorite things to pick up and play when I want something different.